xamaztian/blinko/README.md

 - **Efficient and Fast** 🚀:Capture ideas instantly and store them as plain text for easy access, with full Markdown support for quick formatting and seamless sharing.

 - **Lightweight Architecture with Heavy Lifting** 💡:Built on Next.js, Blinko offers a sleek, lightweight architecture that delivers robust performance without sacrificing speed or efficiency.

-- **Highly Configurable** ⚙️:Personalize Blinko to match your workflow.
-Customize everything from server name and description to the UI style and execution scripts, making the platform truly your own.

 - **Open for Collaboration** 🔓:As an open-source project, Blinko invites contributions from the community.
 All code is transparent and available on GitHub, fostering a spirit of collaboration and constant improvement.